MistressPlague/JsonConfig/README.md

 # LitJsonConfig
 A Library For Saving/Loading A Config Easily With LitJson, Able To Entirely Serialize Objects Back And Forth.

+If You Use This In Your Project, Please Star This Repo So I Can Have A Look, Might Even Help You Dev It! <3
 # Example Usage
 ```csharp
 public class ConfigTest